andypbrowne/andypbrowne/content/blog/podcasts/podcasts.md

 - [There goes the Neighborhood Episode 1 Mouth to Ear](https://www.wnycstudios.org/story/mouth-ear-brooklyn-gentrification) - Who are the people who are affected by change and who is bringing it in the gentrification of Brooklyn?
 - [The Satire Paradox from Revisionist History](http://revisionisthistory.com/episodes/10-the-satire-paradox) - How does exactly the opposite of what you wanted happen?
 Malcolm Gladwell asks whether laughter and social protest are friends or foes.
 - [Reply All theme music by Breakmaster Cyliner on Song Exploder](http://songexploder.net/reply-all) - A mysterious artist breaks down a surprising process that introduces another one of the postcasts on this list.
+- [Cautionary Tales – Office Hell: The demise of the playful workspace](https://timharford.com/2023/03/cautionary-tales-office-hell-the-demise-of-the-playful-workspace/) - A history of the open office and offers some insight into what can actually make employees happy with their work setup (spoiler its about autonomy).

 ### Morning Commuting